-Before splitting addition out into physical and psychological addiction, it is helpful to understand what addiction is as an umbrella term.
+Before splitting addiction out into physical and psychological addiction, it is helpful to understand what addiction is as an umbrella term.
 When people talk about addiction, it means the continued use of a substance that alters a person’s mood in spite of negative consequences/behaviors.

 To understand what addiction is, you need to be aware of the difference between physical and psychological addiction as well as tolerance and dependence.
 We’ll touch on these here, and explore each in more detail below.

-If you take opiates for a prolonged period, as an example, you’ll build up what a tolerance to the drugs.
+If you take opiates for a prolonged period, as an example, you’ll build up a tolerance to the drugs.
 Receptors within your brain will become less sensitive, and you’ll need higher and higher doses of the drug to get the same effect.

 This physical dependence occurs when your body physiologically adapts to an external substance.
 When this substance is taken away, you’ll suffer from withdrawal symptoms.
 Physical dependence is the result of actual changes within the brain, and it is entirely possible to be physically dependent on a substance without being addicted.

 Addiction, on the other hand, is a behavioral syndrome characterized by the compulsive and repeated seeking out (psychological dependence) or usage of a drug in spite of negative physical, psychological and/or social consequences.
 Along with this comes the physical need for more and more of a drug to get the desired high.
-With addiction often comes physical dependence, tolerance and withdrawal syndrome.
+With addiction often comes physical dependence, tolerance, and withdrawal syndrome.

-Physical Addiction Explained
+Physical drug Addiction Explained

 Simply defined, you have a physical addiction when you repeatedly use a drug until you become so dependent on it that your body can no longer function without it.

 You can become physically addicted to anything from prescribed drugs to alcohol and heroin.
-The higher the dose you use, as well as the length of time you’ve been using, the more negative effects you’ll see and the worse your withdrawal symptoms will become.
+The higher the dose you use, as well as the length of time you’ve been using, the more negative effects you’ll see and the worse your withdrawal symptoms, will become.

 When you introduce drugs into your body, your system will compensate by creating its own chemical reactions to counter their effects.
 In time though, your body will stop reacting to the substances in the way it did when they were first introduced, and developing a tolerance.